 LSU Health Foundation Awards the School of Nursing with a $5,000.00 gift in recognition of its recent top national rankings and continued designation as an NLN Center of Excellence.

 LSUHNO SON received maximum accreditation from CCNE of 10 years, 2019 to 2029.

-The SON launch of an Evidence-Based Practice and Research Council with Children’s Hospital New Orleans in 2019.
+The SON launched an Evidence-Based Practice and Research Council with Children's Hospital New Orleans in 2019.

 The LSU Health New Orleans School of Nursing has received a $1.3 million, three-year grant from the U.S. Health Resources & Services Administration to train and certify registered nurses as sexual assault nurse examiners (SANEs) and increase access to specialists for local sexual assault victims.